Top 10 Frequently Asked Questions about Spine Surgery

-If you have workers’ compensation (also known as workman’s comp), contact your workers’ compensation case manager and bring that person’s contact information and your case identification number with you to the hospital.
+If you have workers’ compensation (workman’s comp), contact your workers’ compensation case manager and bring that person’s contact information and your case identification number with you to the hospital.

 Do not bring valuables, jewelry, or other items that could easily be lost during your stay.